KeevenSivanathan/KeevenSivanathan/README.md

-- 👋 Hi, I’m @KeevenSivanathan
+- 👋 Hi, I’m Keeven Sivanathan

 About Me:
   - I graduated from the University of San Francisco (USFCA) in 2021 with a BS in Data Science